MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-azure-databricks-hindex.md

    :heavy_check_mark:  The name of your Azure Storage (AS) account containing MAG dataset from [Get Microsoft Academic Graph on Azure storage](get-started-setup-provisioning.md).

-   :heavy_check_mark:  The access key of your Azure Storage (AS) account.
+   :heavy_check_mark:  The access key of your Azure Storage (AS) account from [Get Microsoft Academic Graph on Azure storage](get-started-setup-provisioning.md).

    :heavy_check_mark:  The name of the container in your Azure Storage (AS) account containing MAG dataset.